PriceLab/BDDS/trenadb/fimo/README.md

 ## 6. Create indices using the commands in [index.sql](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/index.sql)

 The database is enormous (~2 billion lines), so you'll definitely want to invest the time to index it and make it easier to use later.
-To do so, run the `index.sql` script in this directory:
+To do so, run the `index.sql` script in this directory (I'm running as nohup):

-`psql fimo -f index.sql`
+`nohup psql fimo -f index.sql`

 **Once again, this commands takes a long time to finish running; go bake something and come back.
 Last time it took neary 4 hours**